-What is Drawn thread embroidery
+What is Drawn thread embroidery?

 In this work, as the name suggests, you cut and draw the thread/threads and remove it from the fabric.
 One thread or many threads are simultaneously removed according to the pattern.
-Once you get a knack of this embroidery it is easy to make fascinating embroidery designs with it.
+Once you get a knack for this embroidery it is easy to make fascinating embroidery designs with it.

 There are two ways to do this embroidery – you can tie knots on bundles of thread drawn in a pattern or fill the design with filing stitches all over.
-Checkout these two methods here
+Check out these two methods here

 Method 1.
 Bundling and knotting

 Work buttonhole stitches around the edges where you will be cutting the thread.
 This is done so that the thread would not unravel from the edges.
 A close buttonhole stitch over 2 or 3 threads along the edge is appropriate and enough to hold the design.

 Cut and pull the horizontal thread (weft thread of the fabric) inside the design area on the 3/4 inch area .
 You can begin by cutting the fabric along the buttonhole edge ensuring that you are cutting only the horizontal threads.
 The vertical threads should be intact.

 You have to bundle thread on the top edge and bottom edge.
 These knots will also bundle the threads for knotting later.
-For that make simple knots following the steps below
+For that make simple knots following the steps below.

 Then take the needle from the side and come up at the same place you had come up earlier ( 4 threads from the side edge) , enclosing the needle in the twist of the thread.
 Tighten the thread.
 This will form your first knot; continue making knots like this every 4 threads.